 Paul is also currently serving as a member of the Copyright Tribunal of New Zealand.

 - highlighted in the 2023 IAM Patent 1000

 - recognised in WTR 1000 2022 as a bronze individual for enforcement & litigation.

-- selected by his peers for inclusion in the 2023 Best Lawyers in New Zealand™ in the field of IP law, and Litigation.
+- selected by his peers for inclusion in the 2023 and 2024 Best Lawyers in New Zealand™ in the field of IP law, and Litigation.